DataJunction/dj/docs/content/0.1.0/docs/getting-started/creating-nodes/transforms.md

 | query        | A SQL query that selects from other nodes                                                   | string |

 ## Creating Transform Nodes

-Transform nodes can be created by making a `POST` request to `/nodes/transform/`.

 {{< tabs "creating transform nodes" >}}
 {{< tab "curl" >}}